 3 - Calle de la Comedia

-• Turn right briefly back on to Calle dei Orbi.
+• Turn left back on to Calle dei Orbi.

-In 1728, on returning from two years acting in London, it is believed Gaetano and Zanetta Casanova bought the house at number 3082 (on your left), reuniting a three year old Giacomo with the family, which now included his one year old brother Francesco (who was born in London and whose real father is rumoured to have been King George II).
+On returning to Venice after two years acting in London, Gaetano and Zanetta Casanova rented this house (on what was then known as Calle de la Comedia), reuniting a three year old Giacomo with the family, which now included his one year old London-born brother Francesco (who would go on to become a famous painter and whose real father is rumoured to have been King George II).
 He would be joined by a further brother and two sisters whilst living here.

-It is believed that Casanova lived here from 1728, as a three year old child until the age of eight, when his 36 year old father died in the property from a tumor caused by the wrong medicine being prescribed for an ear infection.
+It is believed that Casanova lived here from 1728 until the age of eight, when his 36 year old father died in the property from a tumor caused by the wrong medicine being prescribed for an ear infection.

-Two days before his passing, he summoned us all around his bed, along with his wife and the Signori Grimani, Venetian nobles, whom he engaged to be our protectors.
+Two days before his death he sent for us all to appear at his bedside in the presence of his wife and of the Signori Grimani, Venetian noblemen, as he wished to obtain their promise to become our protectors.

 — Casanova, The Story Of My Life (Volume I)